The Book Club: Zadie Smith | Lecture

 - End date

-A lecture on growing up, friendship, lost talent and chance in the novel NW and other works by star writer Zadie Smith.
+A lecture by Robin van den Akker on growing up, friendship, lost talent and chance in the novel NW and other works by star writer Zadie Smith.

 Some books change the world, voice stories that were unheard of until that point or reflect a certain tendency in society in such a way that it almost feels prophetic.
 In the series The Book Club we talk about important books and authors, and look at the societal changes and challenges that they represent.